Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 What if I need more than just an inbound address?

 Through Microsoft 365 from GoDaddy, you can add those extra addresses as shared mailboxes.

 Shared mailboxes allow for sending and receiving with the shared addresses that you create, and multiple users can log into those shared boxes to manage them.

 And, like email aliases, you can create those mailboxes without paying any additional fees.
-So if an alias doesn’t meet your needs, GoDaddy’s Office 365 system has scalable options that can benefit your own business situation.
+So if an alias doesn’t meet your needs, GoDaddy’s Microsoft 365 system has scalable options that can benefit your own business situation.

-Email aliasing through Office 365 from GoDaddy is a great way to get your digital presence up and running quickly without spending extra time or money.
+Email aliasing through Microsoft 365 from GoDaddy is a great way to get your digital presence up and running quickly without spending extra time or money.
 Ready to expand your business?
 Set up a professional email account.
 Then, start building an email list to keep in contact with your customers.